All teachers working in NSW need to hold NESA Accreditation. How do I achieve it? What is the cost? How do I maintain it?

 There are currently 610 professional development providers that are endorsed by NESA, so there is an extensive range of courses that can be completed to satisfy the accreditation requirements.
 Here, you can find a comprehensive list of these endorsed providers: Find a PD Provider.
 A-Z list of NESA Registered PD Providers. (educationstandards.nsw.edu.au) Whilst elective PD can include a wide range of professional development activities, it still must fit within certain criteria to count towards NESA accreditation.
 Some of these criteria include PD that relates to integrating ICT into teaching practice, strategies for engaging with families and communities, educational leadership and mentoring.
 You can find a detailed list of all elective PD criteria requirements here: PD requirements | NSW Education Standards.

 Teachers need to complete a total of 100 hours professional development which includes a minimum of 50 hours of NESA Accredited training to maintain NESA Accreditation and the remaining 50 hours can be made up of NESA Accredited training or Elective training which are things like professional reading, collegial conversations, courses, reflection activities and research.
 Depending on your initial accreditation date, you may have to complete only 20 hours of NESA accredited training which is the case for myself.
 It is probably best to call NESA on +61 2 9367 8111 to find out what the circumstances are for you individually.
 Personally I have completed more than the 20 hours as there are many courses which I have enjoyed doing.
-Your dashboard will give you a breakdown of how many accredited hours and how many elective hours you have completed, as you can see below on my dashboard.
+Your dashboard will give you a breakdown of how many accredited hours and how many elective hours you have completed, as you can see above on my dashboard.

 Highly accomplished and lead teachers have slightly different requirements to meet.
 They must engage in a minimum of 20 hours of NESA accredited PD and a minimum of 20 hours of professional commitment activities.
 The remainder of the 100 hours can then be taken up with a combination of NESA accredited professional development or elective professional development activities.